Mushroom Fruiting Chamber DIY

 Let there be (a little bit of) light!

 Indirect natural sunlight is best for your mushrooms to grow.
-While mushrooms do not need light in the same way that plants do, they do need a little bit to grow really well.
+While fungi do not need light in the same way that plants do, they do need a little bit to grow really well.
 A few moments of light per day is plenty and to much light can be detrimental to the fruiting stage.